 "But the story does not end there."
 Kakudmi said, not realizing the mood of the two brothers.
-"Lord Brahma it seems told Jyotishmati, that an incarnation of Lord Sesha would appear on earth, but he would appear 27 Yugas after she was born."
+"Lord Brahma it seems, told Jyotishmati, that an incarnation of Lord Sesha would appear on earth.
+But that incarnation would appear 27 Yugas after she was born."

 "Oh."
-Was all Balarama could manage as he was struggling not to look at laughing Krishna.
+Was all Balarama could manage as he was struggling not to look at the laughing Krishna.

-Naturally, Revathi, the daughter of Kakudmi who was Jyotishmathi reincarnated, married Balarama, who was supposed to be the incarnation of Sesha, the thousand headed snake on which Lord Vishnu rests.
+Naturally, Revathi, the daughter of Kakudmi who was Jyotishmathi reincarnated, married Balarama, who was said to be the incarnation of Sesha, the thousand headed snake on which Lord Narayana rests.

 (The story of Jyotishmati, the daughter of Chakshush Manu, is found in the Garga Samhita)